johnnyshankman/hihat/README.md

 *hihat* was built with the following features in mind:
 * album art front and center
-* compact UX to display many songs at once
+* display many songs at once
 * responsive UX down to 320px wide
 * dark mode
 * fast filtering search